schollz/_core/README.md

 ### non-goals

-a non-goal for this project is to be emulate a specific musical device. there are few devices that are fun to randomly button mash, with exception of [joydrums](TODO) which I consider an inspiration to this project.
+a non-goal for this project is to be emulate a specific musical device. there are few devices that are fun to randomly button mash, with exception of  which I consider an inspiration to this project.

 a non-goal for this project is synthesis. though I may change my mind about this.

 a non-goal for this project is an enclsoure.
 I encourage custom enclosures, but I like the aesthetic of the circuit board.

+## similar devices

+if you like this device, you might also like:

+- [joydrums](https://www.yzhkinstruments.com/download), as if a beat pad and a loop pedal had a baby.
+- [bitty](https://www.curioussoundobjects.com/), n Arduino-compatible device that makes making music fun.
+- [hss2020](http://gieskes.nl/instruments/?file=HSS2020), a trimmed down version of the hard soft synth that fits in the hands.
+- [phantasmal force](https://www.tindie.com/products/distropolis/phantasmal-force-micro-midi-controller/), a micro midi controller.

 ## ideas